In this tutorial we will create CRUD app but this time with the help of ContextAPi or useContext, useReducer.

 UseEffect Hook for Deletion:

-action is dispatched to update the global state. navigate
+DELETE_EMPLOYEEaction is dispatched to update the global state. navigateredirects the user to the home page (/).- Dependencies

 Rendering the Component: